 This is a new rule I made for myself last year, and it has changed my life.

-I’m prone to rumination and low grade depression.
+I’m prone to rumination and persistent low grade depression.
 My mood fluctuates a lot during the day, and keeping myself positive and motivated takes energy that sometimes I just don’t have—like when I’m sleepy, hungry, or overwhelmed with too much work.
-It took me an incredible amount of time to make this connection, but according to my mom I’ve been difficult when I’m tired since I was a toddler.
+It took me an incredible amount of time to make this connection, but according to my mom I’ve been super cranky when I’m tired since I was a toddler.
 Go figure.

 Knowing this about myself explains why I fluctuate between thinking “this is great!” and “this is shit!” several times a day.
 Enter new rule: do not even think about my creative project when I notice I’m in a bad mood.
 The end.

 I don’t think about my creative projects after a long, hard work day.
 I don’t think about them past my bedtime.
 I don’t think about them after I just had an argument.
 I just can’t let myself do that, because I might do something really stupid, like quitting.

 I don’t know if you’re having the same challenges as me, but I think this falls under those evergreen life advice: